Anhbq1298/GhcETABSAPI/README.md

-# GhcETABSAPI
+# MGT

-GhcETABSAPI is a Grasshopper plug-in that wraps parts of the ETABS API so Rhino users can automate model setup, unit management, and Excel handoffs without leaving the Rhino/Grasshopper environment.
+MGT (Meinhardt Grasshopper Tool) is a Grasshopper plug-in that wraps parts of the ETABS API so Rhino users can automate model setup, unit management, and Excel handoffs without leaving the Rhino/Grasshopper environment.

 ## Project structure